-Budgeted cost: £17,589
+Budgeted cost: £13,087.35

 Activity Evidence that supports this approach Challenge number(s) addressed -Maths lead to train teachers through staff inset to utilise and share a wide range of tools and strategies to help pupils learn their times tables in school.
 Teachers to use strategies suited to different pupil needs.
-Maths lead to monitor the quality and effectiveness of these strategies across the school and to improve approaches though the year.
-The Education Endowment Foundation's 'Pupil Premium Menu' of approaches states that continuous and sustained professional development is important in developing the practice of teachers in the setting.
+Maths lead to monitor the quality and effectiveness of these strategies across the school and to improve approaches though the year. -As well as our maths The Education Endowment Foundation's 'Pupil Premium Menu' of approaches states that continuous and sustained professional development is important in developing the practice of teachers in the setting.
 It says that a balanced approach should include building knowledge, motivating teachers, developing techniques and embedding practice.
-1, 4 -Maths lead to liaise with parents to teach them different strategies to use with their children for learning times tables in a parent workshop.
+1, 4 lead, we now have an LSA times tables lead who is sharing good practice with other LSAs and monitoring our Pupil Premium times tables interventionsThe Acting Deputy Headteacher has worked with the Maths lead and HIAS to create our own school teaching of times tables policy.
+This will enhance the teaching of times tables to ensure the times tables facts are embedded through consolidation opportunities. -Maths lead and SENDCo to liaise with parents to teach them different strategies to use with their children for learning times tables in a parent workshop.
+This workshop it set for the Spring term of 2024.
 The Education Endowment Foundation has found strong evidence of parental engagement having a positive impact on pupil progress (up to an extra four months' progress over a year).
-1, 4

--Purchase of a DfE validated Systematic Synthetic Phonics programme to secure rigorous and effective phonics teaching for all pupils who require it.
+1, 4 -Purchase of the Project X Code Phonics Intervention programme to secure rigorous and effective phonics teaching for all pupils who require itPurchase of banded books to match our phonics scheme to ensure phonics is embedded through our reading approach.
 The Education Endowment Foundation has found strong evidence that indicates a positive impact of phonics approaches on the accuracy of word reading, particularly for disadvantaged pupils.
-2, 4 -Training for all teachers and teaching assistants in the programme to be completed before use through staff inset.
-Deputy Headteacher and English lead to monitor the teaching of this programme to ensure consistency and quality in teaching.
-The Education Endowment Foundation's 'Pupil Premium Menu' of approaches states that continuous and sustained professional development is important in developing the practice of teachers in the setting.
+2, 4 -Phonics training for all teachers and teaching assistants has been completedRegular meetings with SENDCo, phonics lead and LSA's to monitor the progress of the childrenHeadteacher, Acting Deputy Headteacher/SENDCo, Phonics Lead and English lead to monitor The Education Endowment Foundation's 'Pupil Premium Menu' of approaches states that continuous and sustained professional development is important in developing the practice of teachers in the setting.
 It says that a balanced approach should include building knowledge, motivating teachers, developing techniques and embedding practice.
-2, 4 -Before new pupils start in Year 3, ensure a detailed handover of pupils' prior phonic knowledge occurs with the previous school so that intervention can be matched to pupils' needs from the outset.
+2, 4 the teaching of this programme to ensure fidelity to the scheme. -Before new pupils start in Year 3, we are ensuring a detailed handover of pupils' prior phonic knowledge occurs so that intervention can be matched to pupils' needs from the outset. -All children who join us in year 3 are being screened through the Salford assessment tool to indicate any other gaps and barriers. -Further screening/assessments are being completed through the phonics scheme to identify what phonics intervention level they need to start at.
+This is then carefully monitored and assessed through the phonics interventions.
 The Education Endowment Foundation's 'Pupil Premium Menu' recommends targeted interventions to support literacy development and states that interventions must be 'matched to specific needs'.
 2, 4